 8. “Your Shadow Self”

 Spiders are also sometimes connected to our negative traits, parts of us we don’t want others to see.
 It also may be parts of us we find disturbing or unworthy of love.
 This part of us is often called “our shadow self”.
-This is what spiders sometimes represent, too.

 The Symbolism of Spiders in Dreams – 3 Meanings